 Teach your toddler by example.
 Simple.

 Why do toddlers throw things?
 Because it is fun.
+If your toddler throws toys instead of playing, then make throwing fun!

 If you can get your toddler throwing things as part of a game, and not at you, then you have won, right?